-Anti-Money Laundering 2013 Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910

-© Law Business Research Ltd 2013

-No photocopying: copyright licences do not apply.

-First published 2012
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 7908 1188 Fax: +44 20 7229 6910 © Law Business Research Ltd 2014 No photocopying: copyright licences do not apply.
+First published 2012 Third edition ISSN 2050-747X

-Second edition 2013

-ISSN 2050-747X

 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
-This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
-No legal advice is being given in the publication.
+This information is not intended to create, nor does receipt of it constitute, a lawyerclient relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of May 2013, be advised that this is a developing area.
+Although the information provided is accurate as of May 2014, be advised that this is a developing area.